JarethRader/LearnUp/README.md

 docker-compose --env-file config-example/.env.dev up

 You should not store your real config in source control.
 The config-example/.env.dev file shows what environment values are needed.

+## Traefik

+For reverse proxy we are using Traefik.
+Instead of adding the configuation to the docker-compose.yml file we have a separate file that focuses solely on the Traefik configuation.
+This helps keep things a bit cleaner since Traefik is just an implementation detail for the server.

+In order to run with Traefik you can specify the two docker-compose files to merge them together:

+docker-compose -f docker-compose.yml -f docker-compose-traefik.yml --env-file config-example/.env.dev up